heroarmor/Fast-TRA/README.md

 The modular turn restriction (MTR) methodology was proposed to achieve modular-deadlock-free for chiplet-based systems[1].
 The turn restriction algorithm (TRA) is the core algorithm of MTR, which searches through all the boundary turn restriction combinations of the Network-on-Chip (NoC) on the target chiplet.
 Fast-TRA (FTRA) is proposed to accelerate the TRA by searching in a subspace of the solution space to reduce the time complexity by 2-4 degrees of magnitude and the optimal solution of FTRA is proved to acquire nearly equal performance to TRA.
 This project provides the algorithm code for TRA and FTRA.

 ## Branches
 This project has 2 branches: cpp and python, each of which is implemented by the corresponding language.
-The cpp branch is created due to the extreme inefficiency of python, thus, we only need to focus on the cpp branch.
+The cpp branch is created due to the extreme inefficiency of python, users only need to focus on the cpp branch.

 ## Structure